-- $\circ\,$ Agency Goal: Improve our customers' business processes - o Agency Goal: Provide cost effective and efficient services o Control maintenance cost per vehicle.
+- $\circ\,$ Agency Goal: Improve our customers' business processes - o Agency Goal: Provide cost effective and efficient services

 - \circ Ensure preventive maintenance checks are performed in accordance with maintenance schedules. - Compete maintenance and repair work among service providers to achieve the most favorable price for needed services. - Identify vehicles that are uneconomical to repair and remove them from the vehicle inventory through the surplus property program.